Weapons of pencak silat: Bladed weapons

 A sickle originally employed when harvesting crops.
 It may be paired and was historically one of the most popular weapons among commoners.
 It was and still is the main weapon of silat exponents from Madura in East Java where it is known as arit.
 The arit has several forms and is typically longer than in other parts of Java.
 The sickle is difficult to defend against and is considered particularly effective when paired with a knife.
 It can be wielded on its own but is also commonly paired.
+They tend to have thicker blades than other sickles.